All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weight loss medication for people with 20 lbs to lose: which prescriptions work, who qualifies, and how to decide between GLP-1 drugs, oral options, and lifestyle-only approaches.

 Weight loss medication for people with 20 lbs to lose sits at an interesting crossroads in medicine.
-You are not dealing with severe obesity, but you have hit a wall that diet and exercise cannot seem to break through.
+You aren't dealing with severe obesity, but you have hit a wall that diet and exercise can't seem to break through.
 Maybe you have been 15 to 20 pounds above your goal for years, bouncing between the same range no matter what you try.
 The question is whether prescription medication is the right next step, and if so, which one makes sense for a moderate goal.

 When Medication Makes Sense for 20 Pounds